The Radar Warning That Went Unheeded

 At just after 7 a.m., Elliot noticed an unusually large blip on the radar, something that seemed to indicate a rather large flight.
 Unsure of what the signal could be, Elliot made a call to the Information Center at Fort Shafter and was advised no one was available and he would receive a call back.

 Moments later, the callback came through and Lockard answered.
 On the other end was Lt.
 Kermit Tyler who was quick to dismiss the large blip as a dozen American B-17 bombers arriving from San Francisco, a judgment call that, had it gone the other way, may have prevented the complete surprise of the impending Japanese bombardment.

-With Tyler’s mistaken reassurance, Lockard was ready to pack up and end his shift but Elliot insisted on tracking the signal, partially hoping to use the incoming flight as practice on the new radar.
+With Tyler’s mistaken reassurance, Lockard was ready to pack up and end his shift but Elliot insisted on tracking the signal, partially hoping to use the incoming flight as practice on the new radar warning system.
 By 7:39, the blip had vanished entirely into mountains of Oahu.
 Almost immediately after the signal disappeared, Elliot and Lockard were pulled off duty to head back to base for breakfast.
 Upon their arrival, the two learned of the Japanese attack.
 Among the enemy forces were 183 Japanese fighters that Elliot had spotted on the radar.